Zubax/kocherga/README.md

 /// It is a good idea to include an explicit version field here for future-proofing. struct ArgumentsFromApplication
 {
-    bool linger;        ///< Whether to boot immediately or to wait for commands.

     std::uint16_t uavcan_serial_node_id;                    ///< Invalid if unknown.

     std::pair<std::uint32_t, std::uint32_t> uavcan_can_bitrate;             ///< Zeros if unknown.